-Behaviour What might happen Not on task or attempting work Restorative communication Persistently disrupting others Teacher reflection on the task and the Not following instructions learning environment - do we need to Not taking care of property change something?
-Calling out/making disruptive noises Reminder about strategies/resources Support the child to reflect on the Zones of Regulation and think about what they might need Support the child to think about how their actions are impacting others Repeated difficulties may lead to an initial concern meeting/ conversation with parents and/or Senco If an unkind/unwanted behaviour continues A minor incident involving peers or an adult in school Restorative conversation supported by the Zones of Regulation (See Appendix 2).
+Behaviour What might happen Not on task or attempting work Persistently disrupting others Not following instructions Not taking care of property Calling out/making disruptive noises Restorative communication Teacher reflection on the task and the learning environment - do we need to change something?
+Reminder about strategies/resources Support the child to reflect on the Zones of Regulation and think about what they might need Support the child to think about how their actions are impacting others Repeated difficulties may lead to an initial concern meeting/ conversation with parents and/or Senco If an unkind/unwanted behaviour continues A minor incident involving peers or an adult in school Restorative conversation supported by the Zones of Regulation (See Appendix 2).
 Further restorative conversation alongside an intervention monitored by supervising staff member Repeated incidents added to CPOMS Conversation had with SLT If an unsafe behaviour occurs Child is given time and space to reregulate Restorative conversation with the Head Teacher/SLT using the restorative write up document.
 Liaison with Senco Create or review proactive plan Incident is typed up on CPOMS Discussion/Meeting with parents Exclusion